friedmanroy/friedmanroy.github.io/_BML/rec_2.md

 ---
 layout: distill
-title: A Note on the Bayesian Philosophy
+title: 2 - The Bayesian Philosophy
 description: A high-level description of the frequentist and Bayesian approaches, their differences, and some of their shared qualities.

 authors: